Drummond Financial Solutions

 Think of your own family.
 When an inheritance is received, it may alter the course of your own financial strategy.
 Be sure to take that into consideration.

-It’s also important to highlight that the new rule does not require the non-spouse beneficiary to take withdrawals during the 10-year period.
-But all the money must be withdrawn by the end of the 10th calendar year following the inheritance.
+The taxman may visit.
+If you’ve inherited an IRA, it is important to consider the tax implications.
+Distributions to non-spouse beneficiaries are generally required to be distributed by the end of the 10th calendar year following the year of the account owner’s death.
+For the year of the account owner’s death, the RMD due is the amount the account owner would have been required to withdraw, if any, but did not withdraw.
+Beginning the year following the owner’s death, the RMD depends on certain characteristics of the designated beneficiary.
 A surviving spouse of the IRA owner, disabled or chronically ill individuals, individuals who are not more than 10 years younger than the IRA owner, and children of the IRA owner who have not reached the age of majority may have other minimum distribution requirements.

 Stay informed.
 The estate laws have seen many changes over the years, so what you thought you knew about them may no longer be correct.